wp-plugins/etsy-importer/readme.txt

 The Etsy Importer will not only import your products but will also:

 * Attach all of the product's images to the post
 * Set the main product image as the post's featured thumbnail
 * Add and attach any category added to your product
 * Add and attach any tag added to your product
 * Add the Price, Etsy Product Link, Production Year and Made For (men/women) meta information to the post
+* Check for new products in your Etsy shop daily and import them automatically.
+Hands free!

 Not only do we import your products, but we add some shortcodes to help you integrate your products into blog posts.